 To provide a clear and concise understanding of the current state performance and key issues plaguing the business, SSA conducted a bottoms-up process mapping of key activities to economics (e.g. how much value/cost sales generated) and organizational structure.
 We identified multiple gaps in the system and functional groups, and utilized fact and data-driven assessment to break through institutional resistance in a complacent organization.

-We also evaluated the brokerage against a determined world-class operating model through external benchmarking, particularly focused on bringing in the best practices, and providing PMO oversight to the transformation process.
+We also evaluated the brokerage against a determined world-class operating model through external benchmarking, particularly focused on bringing in the best practices, and providing PMO oversight to the alliance and leicester loan transformation process.

 We identified $100M in benefits and defined a new operating model for the entire middle office, redefining how every transaction is processed.